emmajanedrews/base-template/_posts/2017-12-14-merry-christmas-from-my-family-to-yours.md

 If you have any questions or ever need any help, don’t hesitate to give us a call or send us an email.
 We’d be glad to help you.&nbsp;

-In the meantime, from the bottom of our hearts, Merry Christmas!
+In the meantime, from the bottom of our hearts, merry Christmas!